twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt13-22-the-art-of-living-and-dying%zh.rst

 Ven.
 Channa’s answer: NO, I don’t take it in these ways Bhante.
 He has discerned impermanence that not taking them as me or mine.
 So, he had right view, but not an arahant yet.
 This was only insight knowledge (vipassanā ñāṇa).
 The worldlings (i.e., practicing yogis) also can have it.
 Whatever mind arises if you discern its not-existing is right view.
 Vipassanā ñāṇa means discerning of the not-existing of the arising phenomena; i.e., seeing from the existing phenomena to its not-existing phenomena (its arising and its vanishing).

 Two minds can’t exist in a parallel event or at the same time.
 The contemplating mind has to follow later that only can see the not existing of its phenomena.
 It’s not contemplating the non-existence of phenomena.
-Non-existence of phenomena are just concepts (e.g., God, tortoise hairs, man, etc.) From the existence of a phenomenon to its non-existence is an ultimate concept.
+Non-existence of phenomena are just concepts (e.g., God, tortoise hairs, man, etc.) From the existence of a phenomenon to its non-existence is an ultimate concept (tissari-paññatti).
 It’s one kind of concepts, and not the concept of non-existence.
 As an example—for U Mar Din if you touch anywhere on the body, you will not find it (this talk was given to upāsaka U Mar Din).
 You can’t find it because it’s non-existing.

 The existing phenomena are arising—udaya, not-existing is vanishing—baya, hence it’s udayabbaya ñāṇa or vipassanā ñāṇa—insight knowledge.
 People didn’t see these Pāli-passages and didn’t know what has been said.
 Mind with mind cannot see the arising and vanishing at the same time.
-But one mind sees the arising phenomenon and the following mind sees the and the following mind sees the vanishing phenomenon.
-Observe at it in a blip and not see it there.
+But one mind sees the arising phenomenon and the following mind sees the vanishing phenomenon; observing at it in a blip and not seeing it there.

 Before it has been seen here, but with the knowledge (ñāṇa which is the contemplating mind) mind looks at it and not see it.
 This is the view in the practice.
 Not-existing is anicca (impermanence) and the knowing mind (contemplating mind) is magga (the five path factors).
 You see the existing phenomenon to its not-existing phenomenon.
 It’s not totally non-existence.
 This is very important words in regard to vipassanā knowledge.
 From the side of knowledge (ñāṇa) all of them are in this way.